jameslovallo/ardi/README.md

 ### State

-Anything declared in state is reactive, which means changes will trigger a render.
-Keys from state are accessible from `this`, i.e. `this.results`.
+State is a reactive container for data, which means any change will trigger a render.
+Values declared in state are accessible from `this`, i.e. `this.results`.

 The TMDB component will use an array called 'results' to store movies or tv shows.